kishor-u/github-api/README.md

 #### How to Run

-Clone this to your system by 'git clone https://github.com/kishorgec/verloop.git'
+Clone this to your system by 'git clone https://github.com/kishorgec/github-starcount-api.git'

-Make sure you have the latest Node JS and NPM installed.
+Make sure that you have the latest Node JS and NPM installed.

 Open terminal and type 'npm install && DEBUG=verloop:* npm start'